ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

-View a user's rants
+7.08 View a user's rants

-Create a users profile page
+7.08.1 Create a users profile page, for that we need to create a route in our `Routes.cfm` file

 ```
 // config/Routes.cfm